hgeaydem/openshift-virt-labs/docs/workshop/content/welcome.md

     <img src="img/labarch.png"/>
 </center>

-## Accessing the bastion host
+## Configuring the Proxy Server

-As mentioned, the bastion host serves a few purposes and **it is required to connect to it before starting the lab**.

-On the bastion is a squid proxy server.
-This server allows your local browser to have access to the "public" network we utilise in the lab.
-As mentioned, this network is actually a non-routable IP range within RHPDS, so you'll need the squid to access it.
+Whilst the lab guide is self-contained within the cluster that you'll be utilising, the bastion VM that provides some additional supporting functions runs a squid proxy server; this server allows your **local** browser to have access to the "public" network we utilise later in the lab -- so we can demonstrate that OpenShift Virtualization based virtual machines are accessible from the "public" network.
+As this network is actually a non-routable IP range within RHPDS, you'll need the proxy server to access it.
+You can opt not to set this up, but some of the steps later in the lab won't work as expected.

-The following steps can be performed on the browser you are using now, or an alternative one.
-The squid will allow you to also connect to the internet, so using your current browser won't compromise your connectivity - **just remember to change the settings back when you are done with the lab!**
+To be able to use this proxy server (and complete all of the lab steps) you will need to open up a **separate** SSH connection to this machine (**not** from within the lab guide console, but using the terminal emulator on your system) and create a SSH port forward to the proxy server.
+The hostname of your bastion machine, along with the username and password, will have been provided to you in the email from RHPDS.
+Connecting to this now will save some time and confusion later.
+Squid will allow you to also connect to the Internet, so updating the proxy server for your current browser won't compromise your connectivity to this lab guide - **just remember to change the settings back when you are done with the lab!**

-> **NOTE**: All connections to the bastion are made using the username and password supplied in the RHPDS email, below is just an example:
+> **NOTE**: All connections to the bastion are made using the username and password supplied in the RHPDS email, below is just an example.
+Also, if you choose not to setup the proxy, you'll still be able to carry out the vast majority of tasks in this lab guide.

 ### Step 1
-Initiate an SSH forward from port 8080 on your local machine to port 3128 (squid) on the bastion:
+Initiate an SSH forward from port 8080 on your **local** machine to port 3128 (squid) on the **bastion**:

 ~~~bash
 $ ssh roxenham-redhat.com@bastion.bfb0.green.osp.opentlc.com -L 8080:localhost:3128